Ganesh Sundaram: Early life

 He started taking lessons in carnatic music at an age of ten.
 Mrs Lailu was his first guru in carnatic music and later musicians like S.K.Subrahmaniam, Kanjangad Sreenivasan, Kaavalam Sreekumar, Mrs Indira and Tomy Thomas gave him with music lessons.
 His competence in vocal recital searched higher realms as he progressed from schooling to university education.
 Prizes and praises that went his way were proofs of his in-born capacity as a musician.
 As a result, 1988, when he was just 19, he became one of the beloved stars of the professional ganamela stages.
 In 1989, he was selected to be a Bgrade artist in All India Radio.
 Just two years later he was elevated to B-high grade artist.

 Discography

-The work that marked his irrefutable presence in the devotional sector was "Guruthipooja", a devotional offering to the Chottanikkara Devi, It was really a big hit that it later had almost 20 imitations.
+The work that marked his presence in the devotional sector was "Guruthipooja", a devotional offering to the Chottanikkara Devi, It was really a big hit that it later had almost 20 imitations.
 "Guruthipooja" was preceded by equally great works like "Padmahara priya", "AAlilakkanna", "Sivaranjini", "Sivapooja", "Kaayamboo varnan", "Sree Theertha pradayini", "Devyai Nama", "Amme Nama" etc.